-Indiana candidate traded $1M lake home for garage apartment inside 9th District
+Indiana candidate traded $1M lake home for garage apartment

 Republican Mike Sodrel, who was previously elected to a single U.S. House term in 2004, switched his residency from a lakeside home valued at more than $1 million located just outside southern Indiana’s 9th District as he entered the race for the solidly GOP open seat.

-Election experts say the residence changes by Sodrel and another top Republican contender for the seat don’t appear illegal.
+Election experts say the residence changes by Sodrel and another top Republican contender for the seat don’t appear illegal, given that they aren’t required to live in the district to run for office.
 However, they come at a time many Republicans have made “election integrity” a top concern amid former President Donald Trump’s continued questioning of U.S. voting systems.

 Sodrel, 76, the multimillionaire owner of a trucking company, switched his voter registration on Feb.
-15 from the lake home residence in Bartholomew County — where he had been registered to vote since 2011 — to an address 70 miles south in Utica, less than a mile from the banks of the Ohio River, just outside Jeffersonville.
+15 from the lake home residence in Bartholomew County — where he had been registered to vote since 2011 — to an address 70 miles south in Utica, less than a mile from the banks of the Ohio River, just outside Jeffersonville and within the 9th District.

 “As I travel across the 9th District, what people ask me about is, what can we do about out-of-control inflation?
 About border control, and how to control fuel prices.
 Nobody wants to know where I live,” Sodrel said.